 Nandikeshwari Temple, Hindu temple in Sainthia, India

-Nandikeshwari Temple houses a black stone idol of the goddess, adorned with red sindur, a silver crown, and three golden eyes.
-The complex features multiple shrines dedicated to Ram-Sita, Shiva, Maha Saraswati, and Hanuman throughout its grounds.
+Nandikeshwari Temple is a Hindu temple in Birbhum district, West Bengal, built around a black stone idol of the goddess adorned with red sindur, a silver crown, and three golden eyes.
+The grounds also hold separate shrines for Ram-Sita, Shiva, Maha Saraswati, and Hanuman.

 The community of curious travelers